johnnyboysydney/Do-you-want-to-Eat-Burgers/README.md

 - Using the _seeds.sql_ file to popluate the DB
 - Once you have all the above created, you can edit the _server.js_ file where the password is and add your password to access your local DataBase.
 - You can then open a terminal or cmd prompt, navigate to the folder where **_server.js_** is located and type: ``node server.js``
-- Once the server is running, open a browser and navigate to localhost:8080 or th eport you have selected
+- Once the server is running, open a browser and navigate to localhost:8080 or the port you have selected
 - Enjoy creating your burgers and eating them!

 ### Schema